mars13-tech/Blue-Team-Journey/week-1/Day-1-Notes.md

 - Defenders (protectors)

 ### What does a SOC Analyst do?
-- Person who watches for attacks and stops them
+- A SOC analyst monitors, detects, investigates, and responds to cyber attacks.

 ## Tools Setup
 - VirtualBox: ✅ Installed